nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008182309/README.md

   - use it all the time
   - starting to use in bash scripts
 - previous research into things like `git bisect` was really interesing
+- use `git status --porcelain=2` to see detailed scriptable output

 ` zet/20221008182309/README.md `